 You will need about 10 minutes to prep some of the ingredients, this includes washing and drying the herbs.

 You also need to lightly toast the chopped walnuts (about ¼ cup).
-Transfer the nuts to a bowl and allow to cool down prior to processing the pesto.
+Transfer the nuts to a bowl and allow them to cool down prior to processing the pesto.

 Place the chopped 6-8 garlic scapes in the bowl of a food processor, pulse for about 30 seconds.

 Add the toasted walnuts, basil leaves, parsley, cheese and lemon juice.
 Pulse together for another 30 seconds or until coarsely chopped.
 Scrape downsides of the bowl.

 With the food processor on low, slowly drizzle the olive oil in the mixture for about 30-60 seconds or until desired consistency.

 The only thing left to do is to season to taste and enjoy!

 Any variation of pesto, including this garlic pesto, can be served with:

-Pasta: Tradition will dictate linguine, but this sauce also clings to twisty pastas like fusilli, gemelli, trofie or strozzapreti.
+Pasta: Tradition will dictate linguine, but this sauce also clings to twisty pasta like fusilli, gemelli, trofie or strozzapreti.

-Sandwich spread: Spread thinly in your favorite sandwich introduces a wonderful new flavor.
+Sandwich spread: Spread thinly in your favorite sandwich to introduce a wonderful new flavor.